jhunt/dockah/README.md

 your setup.

-On that note, this is a _side project_ and likely won't merit a ton of attention unless something breaks that affects me asymmetric setup.
+On that note, this is a _side project_ and likely won't merit a ton of attention unless something breaks that affects me and my asymmetric setup.
 Please don't take it personally if your issues go untriaged and your PRs go unreviewed.